anoushk1234/tmev/README.md

 ## So what are we solving
 We're solving two problems:
 - searchers need a quick terminal ui to explore arbitrage txns, liquidations, and the bundles that are being sent to the validator so they can see their bundles and also inspect bundles sent by other searchers, for this we built [tmev-cli](https://github.com/anoushk1234/tmev/tmev-cli), demo:
-- there's no way to read sent bundles from the block engine other than being a validator so we built our own grpc server with a custom bundle parsing algorithm that parses the latest blocks from Jito's RPC and runs it through our algo to parse them into bundles and stream it to your client, check it out in [bundle-stream](https://github.com/anoushk1234/tmev/blob/master/searcher-api/src/main.rs) demo:
+- there's no way to read sent bundles from the block engine other than being a validator so we built our own gRPC server with a custom bundle parsing algorithm that parses the latest blocks from Jito's RPC and runs it through our algo to parse them into bundles and stream it to your client, check it out in [bundle-stream](https://github.com/anoushk1234/tmev/blob/master/searcher-api/src/main.rs) demo:

 ## Tmev cli app
  + Queries the latest arbitrages from Jito's MEV dashboard and displays it in a nice tabular form.
 In addition to that,
  + Displays the bundles sent by all the searchers in the network .
  + Displays current searchers' sent bundles queried by their public key.
  + Displays tips earned by individual bundles with a pretty ui.
+ + Built in rust for blazingly(lol) fast cli that doesn't take all your ram.

 #### Usage